metabase/metabase/docs/installation-and-operation/serialization.md

 To help you out in situations like this, Metabase has a serialization feature which lets you create an _export_ of the contents of a Metabase that can then be _imported_ into one or more Metabases.

-**Export** will serialize your the contents of your source Metabase as YAML files.
+**Export** will serialize the contents of your source Metabase as YAML files.

 **Import** will read those exported YAML files and create or update items in the target Metabase based on the contents serialized in those YAML files.